How to Become a UFC Fighter (Pro MMA Fighter Path)

 Muay Thai is great for striking, BJJ for grappling, and wrestling as a base for controlling your opponent everywhere else.

-Once you get good at one of those skills, and you decide you want to pursue MMA more seriously, you might find you are willing to commute further to get to a good MMA gym.
+Once you get good at one of those skills, and you decide you want to pursue MMA more seriously, you should be willing to commute further to get to the best MMA gym you can.

 You’ve picked a gym, and you’re ready to train.
 Now you need to ask yourself, why are you training MMA?